Sampling Sphere Packings with Continuum Glauber Dynamics: Spectral Gap at Higher Activity

 so by induction,

 As this holds for any $\epsilon>0$, we must have

 Let $0\le s<s'$.
 Let $\epsilon>0$.
 Then, there is $s=t_0<t_1<\ldots<t_k=s'$ such that

-Since $\hat{C}_t$ is monotone, the Riemann integral (RHS) exists.
+Since $\widehat{C}_t$ is monotone, the Riemann integral on the right hand side exists.
 The Riemann integral equals the Darboux integral, which equals the upper Darboux integral.
-Thus, as we increase $k$, LHS gets arbitrary close to the upper Daboux integral, and thus to the RHS.
+Thus, as we increase $k$, the left hand side gets arbitrary close to the upper Darboux integral, and thus to the Riemann integral.

 Then, a similar inductive argument to before shows that

 As this holds for all $\epsilon>0$,

 \end{proof}